dabamos/dmpack/README.md

 #### Make

 The Git repository has to be cloned recursively.
-Otherwise, the required sub-modules will be missing.
+Otherwise, your will need to download the sub-modules manually.
 Then, run the Makefile:

 ```
 $ git clone --depth 1 --recursive https://github.com/dabamos/dmpack